 Have the manual available and consult when you need more information about the steps in this document.
 This document describes the features required to start providing an Internet service to community residents.
 There are many other features such as failure monitor that can be enabled.
 Consult the manual to find out how to configure these features.

-Connect the GIS-K7 to the Internet and connect your computer to the GIS-K7 using the wireless as shown in the next diagram.
+The GIS-R2 must be connected to the Internet to configure the product.
+Connect your computer to the GIS-R2 LAN1 port using an Ethernet cable as shown in the next diagram.